VerveWireless/Verve-iOS-SDK/README.md

 `- (void)onBannerAd:(VRVBannerAdView *)bannerAd closedForZone:(NSString *)zone;` will be called if the ad will close in the banner ad.

-Additionally, a reference to the UIViewController that will hold the banner ad must be passed to it.
+Additionally, a reference to the UIViewController (rootVC) that will hold the banner ad must be passed to it.
 The delegate and rootVC can be the same object.

 ### Scroll View Reference
 Some ads will change behavior according to the scrolling of a view.
 To use this feature you must call the function `- (void)informBannerAdOfScrollViewEvent:(UIScrollView *)scrollView;` on the banner view object when this scroll view scrolls.
 This is generally done within the function `- (void)scrollViewDidScroll:(UIScrollView *)scrollView`, which is a delegate call for `UIScrollViewDelegate`.